 Your new background image will appear.
-At the bottom of the window, give it a name, adjust the "Address Display Threshold" and "Maximum Zoom" levels, and initial the "Updated By" field.
+Give it a name, adjust the "Address Display Threshold" and "Maximum Zoom" levels, and initial the "Updated By" field.
 Format your background image with any labels, notes, groups, and zones you like.
 You can also drag and drop alarms and devices.
-Click "Save and Close," and RescueLogic will add the new background image to your database.
+Click "Update," and RescueLogic will add the new background image to your database.